Type 31 frigate

 The Type 31 frigate, also known as the Inspiration class, formerly known as the Type 31e frigate or General Purpose Frigate (GPF), is a class of five frigates being built for the United Kingdom's Royal Navy, with variants also being built for the Indonesian and Polish navies.
-The Type 31 is intended to enter service in the 2020s alongside the eight submarine-hunting Type 26 frigates and will replace the five general-purpose Type 23 frigates.
+The Type 31 is intended to enter service in the 2020s alongside the eight submarine-hunting Type 26 frigates, replacing five general-purpose Type 23 frigates.
 The Type 31 is part of the British government's "National Shipbuilding Strategy".